 In standard pairwise meta-analyses, we will estimate different heterogeneity variances for each pairwise comparison.
-In NMA, we will assume a common estimate for the heterogeneity variance (τ^2) within and across comparisons.
-The presence of statistical heterogeneity within each pairwise comparison will be assessed by visual inspection of the forest plots and by calculating the I2 statistic and its confidence limits.64 The assessment of statistical heterogeneity in the entire network will be based on the magnitude of the common τ^2 estimated from the NMA models.
-65 For dichotomous outcomes, the magnitude of the heterogeneity variance will be compared with the empirical distribution as derived by Turner et al. 66
+In network meta-analysis, we will assume a common estimate for the heterogeneity variance ( $\tau^2$ ) within and across comparisons.
+The presence of statistical heterogeneity within each pairwise comparison will be assessed by visual inspection of the forest plots and by calculating the I-squared statistic and its confidence limits $^{64}$ .
+The assessment of statistical heterogeneity in the entire network will be based on the magnitude of the common $\tau^2$ estimated from the NMA models $^{65}$ .
+For dichotomous outcomes, the magnitude of the heterogeneity variance will be compared with the empirical distribution as derived by Turner et al. $^{66}$ .